zhouhao3/metal3-docs/design/automatic-network-configuration.md

   specific network device.
 * Administrator creates a `BareMetalHost` CR and fills in the content in `bmh.spec.ports` according to the actual network connection.
+* Administrator creates a corresponding `Port` CR for each port of the network device connected to the BMH network card.

 Create Metal3Machine: